blitz-js/blitz

 How is blitz architected?

-blitz is organized into 4 architecture layers: Core Framework, CLI & Tooling, Example Applications, Integration Tests.
-Loosely coupled — components are relatively independent.
+blitz is organized into 4 architecture layers: Core Packages, Development Tools, Example Applications, Integration Tests.
+Data flows through 6 distinct pipeline stages.
 This layered structure keeps concerns separated and modules independent.

 How does data flow through blitz?